x1ddos/zdoc/README.md

 to contribute, create a pull request or send a patch with [git send-mail](https://git-scm.com/docs/git-send-email) to alex-dot-cloudware.io.

-before sending a change, please make sure all code is formatted. check with:
+before sending a change, please make sure tests pass:

+    zig build test

+and all code is formatted:

     zig fmt --check .